Contributor biographies

 Jessica Saxby

 Jessica Saxby is a writer, researcher and lecturer.
-She holds a Ph.D. in Cultural Studies from Goldsmiths University of London.
+She holds a PhD in Cultural Studies from Goldsmiths University of London.
 Her work focuses on plants, seeds, and the environment as a means to address questions of memory and transmission in the context of the colonial past and present.
 She is interested in the way different experimental artworks allow for an engagement with these issues.

 John Charles Ryan

 John Charles Ryan is an international researcher in literary studies, creative writing, and environmental humanities.
-He is Associate Professor and Adjunct Senior Research Fellow at the Nulungu Research Institute, University of Notre Dame, Australia, as well as Visiting Researcher at the Arctic Centre, University of Lapland, Finland.
+He is an Associate Professor and Adjunct Senior Research Fellow at the Nulungu Research Institute, University of Notre Dame, Australia, as well as a Visiting Researcher at the Arctic Centre, University of Lapland, Finland.
 Funded by the Kone Foundation, his current research examines possibilities for human-tree collaboration in Northern Finland.
 Ryan’s books include Environment, Media and Popular Culture in Southeast Asia (2022, Springer, co-edited) and Introduction to the Environmental Humanities (2022, Routledge, co-authored).
 He is Chief Editor of the journal Plant Perspectives and Managing Co-Editor of The Trumpeter.

 Josephine Taylor